-There shall be established a joint committee composed of six (6) representatives, three (3) appointed by the Union and three (3) appointed by the Commission.
+There shall be established a joint committee composed of eight representatives, four appointed by the Union, one of whom will be a staff representative, and four appointed by the Commission.

 This Committee may call upon additional persons for technical information or advice.
 The Committee may establish subcommittees or ad hoc committees as it deems necessary and shall set guidelines and operating procedures for such committees.